mkhosla11/mail-bites-landing-page/README.md

 # Mail Bites Hugo Mock Landing Page

-Thia is a landing page generated for team 14's final project for CIS 3500, Mail Bites.
+Thia is a landing page generated for Team 14's final project for CIS 3500.
 It was built using the [Hugo static site generator](https://gohugo.io/) and the [Hugo Bootstrap Theme](https://github.com/filipecarneiro/hugo-bootstrap-theme).
-The project is a chrome extension that scrapes the user's Gmail safely and provides unread email summaries, priority rankings, a to-do list, and generated replies.
+The project is a chrome extension called Mail Bites that scrapes the user's Gmail safely and provides unread email summaries, priority rankings, a to-do list, and generated replies.

 ## Live Preview